How can you filter out duplicate events from a Kafka topic based on a field in the event, producing a new stream of unique events per time window?

 As it stands, the key of the DETECTED_CLICKS

-table contains the ip-address, url, timestamp columns, and as the table is windowed, the window start time.
+table contains the ip-address, and url columns, and as the table is windowed, the window start time.
 Wouldn’t it be nice if the key was just the IP address?

 You’ll take care of that as well as finding distinct IP addresses with the next two queries.